The International Baccalaureate (IB) Curriculum: An All-round Education to Develop Internationally-minded Individuals

 The Diploma Programme (DP) and the Career-related Programme (CP)

-The DP and CP are multidisciplinary programs, with each subject being taught in isolation, but being connected naturally through the core of the programs.
+The DP and CP are multidisciplinary programs, with each subject being taught in isolation, but being connected naturally through the program cores.
 For instance, the DP core consists of Theory of Knowledge, Creativity, Activity, and Service (CAS), and the Extended Essay.
 All of these provide students with the opportunity to extend their learning and make connections across disciplines.
 As the subjects are taught in isolation, this allows students to not only delve deeper into the subjects, but customize their learning by selecting specific areas of challenge (Higher Level courses) as well as subject content (i.e. choosing to study Biology or Chemistry).

 This continuum of programs ensures that students learn appropriately for their developmental stage, as well as preparing them for future challenges, in university and beyond.